VarunMalikNuevothoughts/ToDo-application/README.md

 User can add Tasks to the Future Tasks block by selecting a future date using Date Picker.

 However, user cannot add or delete past date tasks.

+In order to run this application, user needs to change the backend address.